 Tip 1: Check for drafts

-Cold air can be a big drain on your energy consumption – and your pocketbook.
+Cold air can be a big drain on your energy consumption—and your wallet.
 Keep your house warm and your utility bills low by checking for drafts around doors and windows.
-Replace worn-out weather stripping, and re-caulk as needed to create a tight seal.
+Replace worn-out weather stripping and re-caulk as needed to create a tight seal.

 Tip 2: Be fire smart

-House fires are more common in the winter months than any other time of year.
-Simple precautions like checking batteries in smoke detectors and making sure your fire extinguisher s in working order can help you be prepared.
+Did you know house fires are most common in the winter?
+Be prepared by taking simple precautions like checking smoke detector batteries and examining your fire extinguisher.
 If you have a fireplace, hire a professional to inspect and clean it before lighting the first cozy fire of the season.

 Tip 3: Inspect the furnace

-It’s recommended that you have your furnace professionally maintained every year to ensure it is running properly.
-This can seem like an added expense, but it’s better (and cheaper) to do it now than risking an issue during the middle of a winter storm, when you might have to wait days without heat for a technician to come out.
+Have your furnace professionally maintained every year to ensure it is running properly.
+This may seem like an added expense, but it’s better (and cheaper) to do it now than risk an issue during a storm, when you might have to wait days without heat before getting it repaired.

-Decluttering around the house can make a world of difference.
-Whether you’re planning to host holiday guests or need to make room for your holiday décor (or both, a clean and organized space will put your mind at ease.
+Decluttering your house can make a world of difference.
+Whether you’re planning to host holiday guests or need to make room for festive decor (or both!), a clean and organized space will put your mind at ease.
 Get into the giving spirit by donating or selling unwanted items.
 Deep clean the areas you don’t typically get to (we’re looking at you, medicine cabinet and broom closet).
 A clean home is a happy home!

-It’s always smart to have a survival kit on hand, but check that you have what you need for the winter months, especially if the power goes out.
-Supplies like extra blankets, flash lights, batteries, water, and canned goods will have you prepared for even the worst winter conditions.
-Don’t have a generator?
-Consider adding one to your home – an automatic standby generator might even add to your home’s curb appeal.
+It’s always wise to have a survival kit, but be sure it includes what you may need for the winter months, especially if the power goes out.
+Supplies like blankets, flashlights, batteries, water, and canned goods will prepare you for even the worst winter conditions.
+Need a generator?
+Consider buying one—an automatic standby generator might even add to your home’s curb appeal.

-Do you have home upgrades on your wish list this year?
+Do you have home upgrades on your 2024 wish list?
 Explore ways to finance a remodel with Camden National Bank.